 Loss of Profit Earning

 As a direct result of the Project's Prolongation, our resources (including key personnel and equipment) were tied up on this site, preventing us from undertaking new profitable projects.
 This Claim is for the lost opportunity to earn profit from new business that could have been secured and executed during the extended period, by the site setup held up for additional 24 months beyond the Stipulated Completion Date.
 The Evaluation of the claim is provided in Appendix F.

+Additional Interest payment on delayed recovery of the Advances:

+The Advances paid to the Contractor were interest bearing and were foreseen to be recovered within the stipulated Contract period.
+The Contractor has invested the Advances received for or in connection with execution of the Works under the Contract such as deployment of plant and equipment, Site setup and mobilization of all other resources.
+The costs incurred for procurement of all such resources mobilised, was to be recovered from the payments to be received through execution of the Works.
+The Contractor was also to repay the Advances through the payments received for the Works executed.
+As already noted, due to various reasons not attributable to the Contractor. the value of Work executed under the Contract was only about 19% and correspondingly the recovery of the Advances was also delayed beyond the Stipulated Completion Date.
+The additional interest that the Contractor has to pay due to delayed recovery of the Advances was not foreseen and provided for in the Contract price and is payable separately.
+Evaluation of this amount is done in Appendix…

 Other Costs